My neighbour is planning on building and hasn’t served a Party Wall Notice or told me what their intentions are. What can I do?

 If you are a Building Owner and are served with an injunction you should stop immediately.

-If you ignore the injunction you risk imprisonment for contempt.
-Take expert legal advice.
+If you ignore the injunction you risk imprisonment.
+Take expert legal advice without delay.

 If you need urgent advice on your Party Wall Matter call us for FREE NO OBLIGATIONS ADVICE on 077300 18236 or email firstname.lastname@example.org